-Each month the amazing Robyn Hrivnatz, Josh Sawyer, and Jennifer Mitchell choose 1 of 8,800 outstanding educators to feature in the United States Microsoft Innovative Educator Expert and Showcase School Community Playbook set up in OneNote and shared with all MIEEs to communicate relevant information, updates, and celebrations.
-This is my third year as an … Continue reading I’m the March MIEExpert!
+I'm the March MIEExpert! 🙂 Each month the amazing Robyn Hrivnatz, Josh Sawyer, and Jennifer Mitchell choose 1 of 8,800 outstanding educators to feature in the United States Microsoft Innovative Educator Expert and Showcase School Community Playbook set up in OneNote and shared with all MIEEs to communicate relevant information, updates, and celebrations.
+This is … Continue reading Microsoft: March MIEExpert

 So, if you have been following my digital journey of planning and implementing a school-wide makerspace, then we have already established what a makerspace is, and how engineering design challenges can play an integral role in aligning activities with the standards being taught in the classrooms.
 It's now time to being envisioning the purpose of … Continue reading Makerspace: What’s your purpose?

+From Teacher to Tech (EdTech): Episode 3–Instructional Design a Title of the Past?
 As a near graduate in the field of instructional design, I am already feeling a bit like my new degree (and new debt) may be a thing of the past.
-I have been busting my tail for the past 18 months to work full time as an Elementary Educator, STEM Lead teacher, and contractor while … Continue reading From Teacher to Tech (EdTech): Episode 3–Instructional Design a Title of the Past?
+I have been busting my tail for the past 18 months to … Continue reading Instructional Design: My Journey

 Engineering Design Challenges Within the School District of Hillsborough County, the elementary Science Department has got it going in with ideas for how to incorporate STEM into your classroom instruction.
 Monday's are early release days for students, therefore the curriculum is a bit condensed and seem like the perfect opportunity to do some making!
 It … Continue reading Makerspace: Engineering Design Challenges